 - The Faculty of Classics

-If you have any questions about Athena SWAN, or, as a member of staff or a student in a faculty, you would like to know more and get involved, please contact the Humanities Division's Equality and Diversity Officer, Isabelle Pitt.
+If you have any questions about Athena SWAN, or, as a member of staff or a student in a faculty, you would like to know more and get involved, please contact the Humanities Division's Equality, Diversity and Inclusion Officer.
 Need documents?
 We have a dedicated SharePoint page with advice, guidelines and support.